SamueleD98/assignment_1/README.md

 ![temporal_diagram](images/temporal_diagram.png)
 Normally the robot should keep moving from location to location.
 When a *battery low* signal is received, the **Monitoring** state is preempted and the execution goes to the **Recharging** state.
 From there, either the robot goes in the recharging room a wait for itself to be fully recharged or, could happen, a new signal comes (*battery high*) before it could even reach the room.
 In that case it's the **Rechargin** state to be preempted for the Monitoring one: there's no point in going to recharge it the robot has still power.
 Why the battery should result full after a *battery low* signal comes is not part of the discusion (could be a battery level misreading,  poor/defective hardware,.. ).

-list of messafes and parameters

-## Installing and running
-In order to install and run this application, first you should install the *aRMOR* and the *SMACH* package (you can follow the procedure described [here](https://unigeit.sharepoint.com/sites/106723-ExperimentalRoboticsLaboratory/Class%20Materials/Forms/AllItems.aspx?id=%2Fsites%2F106723%2DExperimentalRoboticsLaboratory%2FClass%20Materials%2FROS%2Dinstallation%2Emd&parent=%2Fsites%2F106723%2DExperimentalRoboticsLaboratory%2FClass%20Materials)).
-Mind that the software also exploits [roslaunch](http://wiki.ros.org/roslaunch), [rospy](http://wiki.ros.org/rospy) and [actionlib](http://wiki.ros.org/actionlib/DetailedDescription).

-For running the software call the launcher with `roslaunch assignment_1 system.launch`.
-This will set the parameters in the server, run the aRMOR server, the state machine and all the other necessary components later described.
-The parameters you can tune for testing the software are later described.

-## Code description

 ### Software components